 Our specialized health solutions centers provide you with health information unique to your situation.
 Whether you’re trying to manage your weight, combat allergies or quit smoking, we’ve got the resources to help you reach your goals.

 Healthy foods may be the best source of vitamins and minerals, but not everyone gets the nutrients they need from their diet alone.
 Vitamins and supplements can help fill in nutritional gaps.
-Talk to a or a at your local Rite Aid store about making vitamins a part of your healthy lifestyle.
+Talk to a pharmacist at your local Rite Aid about making vitamins a part of your healthy lifestyle.
 You can also use the following online tools to learn more about selecting the right supplements for you.

 Our Online Store features a large selection of vitamins, minerals, and supplements.
 You can browse by vitamin type or health category, or find products specifically for men, women, children, and seniors.
 We also carry gummy vitamins for kids—and adults, too!